 Cervical cancer is a slow-growing cancer that can take several years to develop and most often is seen in women 40 years of age or older.
 Routine screening can help identify cervical cancer early on, at a time when it is highly curable.
 Screening even finds precancerous lesions so they can be removed before cancer ever starts.

 Recommendations: Ages 50 to 65 | Over age 65

-The American College of Obstetricians and Gynecologists (ACOG), the U.S. Preventive Services Task Force (USPSTF), and the American Cancer Society (ACS) recommend the following for women ages 50 to 65 have a Pap test and an HPV test every 5 years, although a Pap test alone every 3 years is also acceptable.
+The American College of Obstetricians and Gynecologists (ACOG), the U.S. Preventive Services Task Force (USPSTF), and the American Cancer Society (ACS) recommend that women ages 50 to 65 have a Pap test and an HPV test every 5 years, although a Pap test alone every 3 years is also acceptable.

 Recommendations: Over age 65 | Ages 50 to 65

-- ACOG, USPSTF and ACS recommend against screening for cervical cancer for women over the age of 65 who have had negative results on adequate prior screening.
-Guidelines define adequate prior screening as 3 consecutive negative Pap smears or 2 consecutive negative HPV tests in the prior 10 years, with the most recent within 5 years.
+ACOG, USPSTF and ACS recommend against screening for cervical cancer for women over the age of 65 who have had negative results on adequate prior screening.
+Guidelines define adequate prior screening as 3 consecutive negative Pap tests or 2 consecutive negative HPV tests in the prior 10 years, with the most recent within 5 years.

 Sources Used in Current Review

 Moyer, VA on behalf of the U.S. Preventive Services Task Force.
+(2012 June 19).
 Screening for Cervical Cancer: U.S. Preventive Services Task Force Recommendation Statement.
-Annals of Internal Medicine, March 6, 2012, 156(5).
-Available online at http://www.annals.org/content/early/2012/03/14/0003-4819-156-12-201206190-00424.full through http://www.annals.org.
-Accessed March 2012.
+Annals of Internal Medicine, 156(5).
+Available online at http://www.annals.org/content/early/2012/03/14/0003-4819-156-12-201206190-00424.full.
+Accessed 6/16/15.